Corey Pavin: Professional career

-He quickly established himself as a professional, with three international victories in 1983.
-Playing 10 events on the 1983 European Tour, much fewer than all top European players that year, he finished 13th on the Order of Merit.
-After finishing lone 3rd, behind Sam Torrance and Craig Stadler, at the Scandinavian Enterprise Open in the beginning of July, Pavin won the German Open less than a month later, three strokes ahead of joint runner-up Seve Ballesteros, who at the time was the recent winner of The Masters Tournament.
-Pavin did not return to defend his German Open title the year after.
+In 1982, Pavin turned professional.
+He was "an unexpected failure" at 1982 PGA Tour Qualifying School.
+He did not move past the regional qualifying section.
+He turned to play overseas in 1983.
+Early in the year, he played on the Southern African Tour where he "won his first professional tournament" at the Lexington PGA.
+It was only his fourth tournament as a professional golfer.
+He soon moved onto the European Tour.
+In July, he finished solo 3rd, only behind Sam Torrance and Craig Stadler, at the Scandinavian Enterprise Open.
+A month later, Pavin won the German Open three strokes ahead of joint runner-up Seve Ballesteros.
+He finished 13th on the Order of Merit.

 Pavin's first PGA Tour victory came at the 1984 Houston Coca-Cola Open.
-He won at least one event on either the PGA Tour or the international tour nearly every year for the next decade, and topped the PGA Tour's money list in 1991, when he was the last man to achieve this without winning at least one million dollars in prize money.
-Pavin's success culminated in his only major victory, the 1995 U.S. Open at Shinnecock Hills Golf Club in Southampton, New York, Pavin went into the final round three strokes behind Greg Norman and Tom Lehman.
+He won at least one event significant domestic or international event over the next decade and topped the PGA Tour's money list in 1991.
+Pavin's success culminated in his only major victory, the 1995 U.S. Open at Shinnecock Hills Golf Club.
+Pavin went into the final round three strokes behind Greg Norman and Tom Lehman.
 On the 72nd and final hole of the tournament, a 450 yards long par 4, Pavin produced a four wood, considered one of the great shots in U.S. Open history, 228 yards to five feet of the hole to secure the title.

 Rather than marking a move to a new level of achievement, however, this was soon followed by a long slide down the world rankings from a high ranking of 2nd.
 After Pavin won the Bank of America Colonial in 1996, he did not win another PGA Tour tournament for ten years.
 His 89th-place finish on the 2004 money list was the first time he had made the top one hundred since 1998.
 Pavin finally won his 15th career title in 2006 at the U.S. Bank Championship in Milwaukee, ending a streak of 242 consecutive tournaments without a win.

-Pavin played on three Ryder Cup teams: 1991, 1993, and 1995.